Who We Are

 The Association launched its own magazine - Greenkeeper International - which steadily moved from strength to strength.
-Also its own annual education programme and trade show every January in the Harrogate International Centre, under the banner of Harrogate Week.
+Also its own annual education programme, Continue to Learn and trade show, BTME, every January in the Harrogate International Centre.
 These have proved to be a firm fixture in the diaries of many in the amenity turf and club management professions both at home and abroad.

 Other landmarks in the Association’s progress have been the world renowned Master Greenkeeper certification, the BIGGA National Championships and the BIGGA Support Team at the Open Championship.